y-okur/AutoISCE/README.md

 IMG-HH-ALOS2099363400-160326-FBDR1.1__D         TRL-ALOS2099363400-160326-FBDR1.1__D
 ```

 * Then you need to create **pairs.list**.
-This file must contain the dates you want to process in *yyyymmdd yyyymmdd* format:
+This file must contain the dates you want to process in *yyyymmdd yyyymmdd* format.
+Here, the first date is the reference, second date is the secondary image:

 An example file:
 ```